ongtungduong/docker-installer/README.md

 **This project is a bash script that aims to setup Docker on Ubuntu servers, as easily as possible!**

-- Make sure that your OS matches Docker Engine's requirements.
+- Make sure that your OS matches Docker Engine's requirements and uninstall any conflicting packages.

-- This script will uninstall any conflicting packages and install the latest version of Docker Engine and Docker Compose.
+- This script will install the latest version of Docker Engine and Docker Compose.

 ## Usage